The 2025 Pillars Campaign was a great success!

 Beverly Vaughn

-Mrs. Freda Waring
+Mrs. Freda Waring, in memory of Dick Waring

-Mr. and Mrs. William D. Wiles III, in honor of our Grandchildren
+Mr. and Mrs. William D. Wiles, III

 Eleanor and Steven Young, in memory of Marion Luecke

-Historic St. Matthew’s Cathedral has become a center for arts, discovery, and community in Old East Dallas.
+Historic St. Matthew’s Cathedral has become a center for arts, discovery, inspiration and community in Old East Dallas.
 Adults and children from surrounding neighborhoods and beyond experience superb free performing and visual arts events, including world-class recitals and concerts, Justus Sundermann Gallery exhibitions, special events, artist receptions and guest lectures.

 Concerts.